Health and wellbeing

 - return to modified pre-injury duties

-- return to new duties
+- return to temporary alternative duties

 Not every injured/ill staff member will require rehabilitation to return to work.
 Many staff members will be able to return to work after a short period of recuperation, but for some, rehabilitation assistance will be essential for a successful return to work.